eecs298/eecs298.github.io/docs/lab8.md

 Observing this heatmap, answer the following:
 {:start="4"}
-4. Which features correlate most disease progression?
+4. What were some of the features which correlated most with disease progression?
 Does this fit your hypothesis?

-5. Which different features correlate most with eath other?
+5. What were some of the different features which correlated most with eath other?
 Explain this correlation using your knowledge of the dataset and your real-world knowledge of diabetes.

 Once you are complete, turn `lab8.py`, along with your write-up, to Canvas.